 Experience scheduling automation for yourself!

 Create a Calendly account in seconds.

 If you’re new to the concept, team management software is a program (or collection of programs) that can aid you in the day-to-day tasks of managing a group.
 Team management programs include tools that allow you to manage your group calendar, assign tasks to teammates, collaborate with your cohorts, analyze your performance and more.

 While no single software covers all the bases, most have a few strengths and cover a good number of essential management tasks.
 This post will serve as a compilation of some of the best team management programs available currently.
 Use this to inform yourself of the choices and see which options most closely align with your own needs.

 If there’s one thing that Calendly does heads and shoulders above competitors, it’s automated scheduling.
 At its most basic, this app allows individuals to set up availability calendars, then share links to said calendars so that others can arrange appointments without endless email chains attempting to nail down the right time.
-When it comes to teams, Calendly provides a significant edge in planning nearly every move you make.
+When it comes to teams, Calendly provides a significant edge in planning nearly every move you make, especially for teams.

 You can add an unlimited number of users to your Calendly account (though you are billed for each).
 Once you have your whole team set up on the platform, you’ll be able to manage the individual schedules for each member.
 Instead of doing everything manually, however, Calendly provides you with flexibility for how you might go about setting those schedules.